Sport in the heat

 - Cramps and headaches

-- Muddle up to unconsciousness
+- Confusion to the point of unconsciousness

-- Loosen constricting clothing.
+- Loosen any constricting clothing.

 - Place a damp towel or wrapped cold packs on the overheated body, preferably on the arms and legs as well as the neck and groin.

-Where to find help and advice
+Where can we find help and advice

-- The medical on-call service can be reached at 116117.
+- The medical on-call service can be reached on 116117.